Using playing cards to store hidden data:

 The best way to create (and keep a record of) the random order of the pack, is to shuffle a second pack of cards, and arrange the cards in the first pack to match it.
 We will call the second pack of cards the "Shuffled Pack", and the pack of cards that the data is encoded into, the "Data Pack".
 We shuffle the Shuffled Pack as much as we can, then arrange the cards in the Data Pack to be in the same order.
 The Shuffled Pack will be the only record of the original order of the cards in the Data Pack.
 If the Shuffled Pack is lost then the data will be lost too.

 Once the Data Pack is in the same order as the Shuffled Pack, binary numbers can be encoded into it in exactly the same way as if it had not been shuffled.
 There would be no difference in the encoding method at all.
 The difference would come when the cards came to be decoded.
-With the decoding, instead of writing out a list of the card names on a piece of paper in order from the ace of spades to the king of diamonds, we would write out the card names in the order in which they appear in the Shuffled Pack.
+With the decoding, instead of writing out a list of the card names on a piece of paper in order from the ace of spades to the king of diamonds for each suit, we would write out the card names in the order in which they appear in the Shuffled Pack.
 When that is done, the method of decoding would be identical.

 Whoever intended to decode and decrypt the Data Pack would need to have the Shuffled Pack in order to know the original order of the cards.
 This would essentially be the same as using a one-time pad and would raise the problems of getting the Shuffled Pack to the decoder without it being intercepted.
 Supposing you really did want to encrypt important messages with cards, the encoder could encode their cards and then post just the Shuffled Pack to the decoder on its own.
 The Shuffled Pack would be innocuous as a pack of cards, and could be boxed and sealed up in cellophane to detect tampering.
 If it arrives tampered with, then the encoder can choose not to send the Data Pack and both parties can start again.
 Nothing is lost if an adversary sees the Shuffled Pack without the Data Pack as long as the encoder and decoder are aware of it.
 They can start again with a new Shuffled Pack and mix up the Data Pack again.
 If the Shuffled Pack arrives without having been tampered with, then the Data Pack can be sent on afterwards.
 If the Data pack is intercepted by someone without them having seen the Shuffled Pack, then it would be completely meaningless and indecipherable.